 Sometimes you may want to install the false ceiling in such a way, that the area between the false ceiling and the actual ceiling of the house can be accessed.
 In such cases, you will need to suspend the false ceiling.

 The wooden frame along the ceiling will need to be now duplicated below the wooden struts.
 Use a laser level to mark the bottom height of the wooden struts along the wall. if you do not have a laser level, you could also use a cord and spirit level.
 Measure and cut wooden beams of equal thicknesses to the length of the room.
 Fix this framework to the bottom of the struts and also to the walls.
-This will ensure that your false ceiling has a sturdy base.
-If you are planning to install lights as part of your false ceiling, you should plan the wiring and light points at this stage.
+This will ensure that your false ceiling work has a sturdy base.
+If you are planning to install lights as part of your false ceiling details, you should plan the wiring and light points at this stage.

 To begin, you must first build a wooden framework similar to the one used in the installation method above.
 This is necessary to create an even base level from which your false ceiling panels will be suspended.